JuliaArm/ArmPL/README.txt

     manually and desired number of BLAS threads can be provided i.e. at the time of Julia start.

-    Three such scenarios are discussed below with accompanied advisory notes, the examples assume a CPU with 80 physical cores:
+    Three such scenarios are discussed below with advisory notes.
+The examples assume a CPU with 80 physical cores:

     1) In case processed Julia code is parallel, the advise is to restrict ArmPL and Julia threads to 1 and add desired number of processes e.g. start julia